Dem candidate Hickenlooper explains why he watched an X-rated movie with his mom

 Breaking News Emails

-Former Colorado Gov. John Hickenlooper, a Democratic 2020 presidential candidate, explained at length why he saw an X-rated film with his mother decades ago during a CNN town hall on Wednesday.
+Former Colorado Gov. John Hickenlooper, a Democratic 2020 presidential candidate, explained at length during a CNN town hall Wednesday why he saw an X-rated film with his mother decades ago.

 Hickenlooper was asked about a passage in his memoir in which he discussed seeing a pornographic film with his mother in 1972.
-Hickenlooper said the movie was "Deep Throat."
+He said the movie was "Deep Throat."

-In his telling, Hickenlooper said the movie theatre visit happened when he returned home from college during Thanksgiving.
-Hickenlooper's father died when he was eight, and when Hickenlooper left for college, it was the first time his mother was alone in years.
+In his telling, Hickenlooper said the movie theater visit happened when he returned home from college during Thanksgiving.
+His father died when he was eight, and when Hickenlooper left for college, it was the first time his mother was alone in years.

-Initially, Hickenlooper asked a friend in Philadelphia if he would attend the film with him.
+Initially, he asked a friend in Philadelphia if he would attend the film with him.

-"We didn't know what an X-movie was," Hicklooper said.
+"We didn't know what an X-movie was," Hickenlooper said.
 "We thought it was a little naughty, but we didn't think it was that bad.
 You've gotta understand, I was 18 years old."

 After getting home, Hickenlooper said his mother had cooked a huge meal for him despite hating to cook.
-This touched him so deeply that he invited his mom to join him and his friend at the theatre.
+This touched him so deeply that he invited her to join him and his friend at the movies.

 "And as we drove home and — you know how the dashboard in the old cars had a kind of green light, and I asked her, I said, 'That was some experience,'" he added.
 "And she goes, 'I thought the lighting was very good in the movie.'
 I thought I saw a little grin in that green light."